CVPD/CVPD.github.io/content/authors/fadi-dornaika/_index.md

 His work spans **computer vision**, **pattern recognition**, **machine learning**, and **image processing**, with a strong focus on **semi-supervised learning**, **multiview clustering**, and **deep learning for biomedical image analysis**.
 He has published over **440 scientific papers**, including more than **190 indexed peer-reviewed articles** in journals such as IEEE Transactions, Information Fusion, Pattern Recognition, Medical Image Analysis, and Artificial Intelligence Review.

 Fadi has been principal investigator on numerous national and international projects, including those funded by the Spanish MICINN, UPV/EHU, and Henan University (China).
-His h-index is 41, and he has been listed in the **Stanford Top 2% Most Influential Scientists** ranking.
+His h-index is 43 (Google Scholar), and he has been listed in the Stanford University's **[Ranking of the World Scientists: World's Top 2% Scientists](https://elsevier.digitalcommonsdata.com/datasets/btchxktzyw/8)** ranking since 2022.

 He currently supervises **10 PhD students** working on diverse topics including face analysis, biomedical imaging, structured deep learning, and undersea monitoring.
 His commitment to mentoring and interdisciplinary collaboration continues to shape both foundational theory and real-world applications in AI and computer vision.